What is the allowed amount for my services?

-One of the most frequent questions we get from practitioners is: what is the allowed amount for my services?
+One of the most frequent questions we get from practitioners is: What is the allowed amount for my services?

-The answer is: it depends.
+The answer is: that it depends.
 It can vary quite a bit, even across plans from the same insurance company.

-Allowed amounts are a form of cost control placed on health care by payers and are based on a combination of factors, like type of service provided, the credentials of the practitioner, and the geographical region where the service took place.
+Allowed amounts are a form of cost control placed on health care by payers and are based on a combination of factors, like the type of service provided, the credentials of the practitioner, and the geographical region where the service took place.

 To dive deeper, though, it’s important to keep in mind who actually pays for health care–it’s not health insurance companies but actually employers that fund most of the care.
 Most individuals and practitioners alike are surprised to hear that 70% of employees in the US are covered by these “self-insured” employers.
-The role of the insurance company in these arrangements is only to run the program, provide the network and offer wellness programs.
+The role of the insurance company in these arrangements is only to run the program, provide the network, and offer wellness programs.

 PPO plans with the healthiest coverage are typically ones provided by these large, self-insured employers.